NHSDigital/nhsuk-react-components/docs/upgrade-to-4.0.md

 ### NavAZ and ListPanel

-Due to these components being [removed from the nhsuk-frontend library](https://github.com/nhsuk/nhsuk-frontend/blob/main/CHANGELOG.md#600---29-november-2021), refactoring has taken place to ensure they still adhere to the NHS digital service manual.
+Due to these patterns being [removed from the nhsuk-frontend library](https://github.com/nhsuk/nhsuk-frontend/blob/main/CHANGELOG.md#600---29-november-2021), refactoring has taken place to ensure they still adhere to the NHS digital service manual.

-The `NavAZ` component is still available, however the `ListPanel` component has now been renamed to `Panel`.
+The `NavAZ` pattern is still available as a component, however the `ListPanel` pattern component has now been renamed to `Panel`.
 To combine multiple panels you would simply render them as siblings - there is no need to wrap them in a list.

-An additional storybook story has been added to give a full example of an A-Z page, combining both of these components.
+An additional storybook story has been added to give a full example of an A-Z page, combining both of these pattern components.
 This helps to bring this library into alignment with the [NHS digital service manual listing](https://service-manual.nhs.uk/design-system/patterns/a-to-z-page) for this pattern.

 ### Hint